siglens/siglens-docs/docs/spl-docs/evaluation-functions/trig-hyperbolic-functions.md

 ## tan(x)

 This function computes the tangent of `x` radians.
+There are no restrictions on the input domain for `x`.

 ### Example